futurechimp/diffrent/README.md

 instance.
 How to get the differences between arbitrary versions?
 This is where diffrent comes in.

-After adding 'diffrent' to your Gemfile and running 'bundle install', you can change your Post model so it looks like this:
+After adding `diffrent` to your Gemfile and running `bundle install`, you can change your Post model so it looks like this:

 ```ruby